slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Fools and wise folk are alike harmless.
 It is the half-wise and the half-foolish, who are the most dangerous.' -- Goethe*

+Easy opponents are often just [bait](#on-charming).

+> *'Despise the free lunch.' -- Robert Greene (40th law of power)*

+> *'Sometimes one pays most for the things one gets for nothing.' -- Albert Einstein*

+> *'«El dorados» are never drawn in the map.'*

+Desperate opponents will risk anything in a fight.
+This gives them a huge advantage, they have nothing to lose.

+> *'Don’t fight a starving animal.
+Never contend with a Man who has nothing to Lose; for thereby you enter into an unequal conflict.
+The other enters without anxiety; having lost everything, including shame, he has no further loss to fear.
+He therefore re-sorts to all kinds of insolence.' -- Balthasar Gracian*

+> *'Beware the fury of a patient man.' -- John Dryden*

+> *'Beware of sad people.'*

+> *'Our fearlessness shall be our secret weapon.' -- John Green*

-To win to difficult opponents, besides outworking them, you'll need all weaponry.
-Even the «dirty stuff»: «pawn sacrifices», bribes and lying are examples of «dirty stuff».
+ On difficult opponents, besides outworking them, you'll need all weaponry.
+Sometimes even the «dirty stuff»: «pawn sacrifices», bribes and lying are examples of «dirty stuff».
 They can be effective but use them only on desperate situations: it's a scar for life.

 > *'Put all the meat in the barbecue.' -- Jorge Jesus (soccer coach)*

+> *'Do I not destroy my enemies when I make them my friends?' --  Abraham Lincoln*

+> *'It’s hard to beat a person who never gives up.' -- Babe Ruth*

 > *'Get others to do the work for you, but always take the credit.'
 'Keep your hands clean.' -- Robert Greene (7th and 26th law of power)*